Strongpreneur#Business Growth Strategies

 Marketing expenses include all the expenses your enterprise must pay out for activities that promote sales.
 Marketing expenses are sometimes called “Selling Expenses”.

-The principal marketing expenses are advertising expenses, sales commissions, salaries and travel expenses of salesmen your own travel expenses if the purpose of your travel is to get orders or make sales delivery expenses, and expenses your enterprise may have to pay out in order to collect debts from credit customers.
+The principal marketing expenses are advertising expenses, sales commissions, salaries and travel expenses of salesmen your travel expenses if the purpose of your travel is to get orders or make sales delivery expenses, and expenses your enterprise may have to pay out to collect debts from credit customers.

 General and Administrative Expenses